Naquin, Barnhart lead Reds to 14-1 rout of Pirates

 PITTSBURGH (AP) — Tyler Naquin homered and drove in four runs, Tucker Barnhart keyed a six-run fourth inning with a two-run double and the Cincinnati Reds rolled to a 14-1 victory over the skidding Pittsburgh Pirates on Monday night.

-Naquin’s three-run shot came in the seventh inning, bounced off the right-field foul pole and made it 11-1.
-He also doubled home a run during the fourth-inning outburst.
+Naquin’s three-run shot bounced off the right-field foul pole and made it 11-1 in the seventh.
+He also doubled home a run in the fourth.

+“It’s been a lot of fun to be able to come over here and do my thing,” Naquin said.

+The outfielder has been an unexpected bright spot for the Reds after being signed to a minor league contract in the offseason.
+A first-round draft pick of the Cleveland Indians, he’s hitting .278 with eight homers in 28 games.

+“It’s fun to see a talented player get an opportunity and then do what he’s doing with it,” Reds manager David Bell said.
+“He had a great night, but he’s been swinging the bat consistently well all year.
+He’s a really good all-around player.
+He’s a good defensive player.
+He runs well.
+He does a lot of things to help us win.”

-Barnhart’s double to left-center field was the big blow in the fourth as the Reds snapped a 1-all tie.
+Barnhart’s double to left-center was the big blow in the fourth as the Reds snapped a 1-all tie.
 Nick Senzel capped the inning with a two-run single.

+After abandoning switch-hitting this season to bat strictly from the left side, Barnhart has a .307 average.

+“It’s really taken a load off me because it’s easier to maintain one swing than two,” he said.

-Eugenio Suarez broke an 0-for-15 slump with a solo home run for Cincinnati in the second.
+Eugenio Suarez broke an 0-for-15 slump with a solo homer for Cincinnati in the second.
 Nick Castellanos capped the scoring in the eighth with a two-run double.

 Tyler Mahle (2-1) allowed one run in 5 1/3 innings for the win.
 He gave up four hits, walked four and struck out seven as Cincinnati (16-16) won for the third time in four games to reach .500.